EMPAT94/empat94.github.io/_gs/Chapter 37 - Crypto Keys.md

 "What, no guards?"
 I asked Tyee, more to ward off the eerie silence than anything.
 He took it more seriously than I expected.

 "You are a _guest_ here, Hero."
 He spoke firmly.
-"Not a prisoner, despite what the initial circumstances may have present."
+"Not a prisoner, despite what the initial circumstances may have presented."

 "So I am free to leave then?"
 I countered.